 The Turin Shroud Center of Colorado

 A center for Shroud research and information directed by Dr. John P. Jackson, co-founder of the Shroud of Turin Research Project, Inc., and his wife Rebecca.
-Includes a Turin Shroud Exhibit, public lectures, classes in Shroud history and science and written and video materials.
 Visit The Turin Shroud Center of Colorado Website which went online October 6, 1997.
-This non-profit organization can be contacted by writing to:

 Who Is The Man Of The Shroud?
 Permanent Exhibit